About the Specialist Assessment Service

 Who we are…

 We are a team of specialists working for the University Hospitals Birmingham NHS Foundation Trust.
-The members of team include a Clinical Lead, Clinical Psychologists, Speech and Language Therapists, Occupational Therapists, Physiotherapists, an Educational Psychologist, a Child and Adolescent Psychotherapist, a Learning Disability Nurse, Consultant Paediatricians, a Child and Adolescent Psychiatrist and Administrative staff.
+The members of team include a Clinical Lead, Clinical Psychologists, Speech and Language Therapists, Occupational Therapists, Physiotherapists, an Educational Psychologist, a Child and Adolescent Psychotherapist, Consultant Paediatricians, a Child and Adolescent Psychiatrist and Administrative staff.

 Further Information about the service and what will happen at an assessment can be found on the documents below.